 5. Stripped is In:

 Publishers have for many years often wanted full-band song demos.
 Especially in Nashville.
 The trend over the 5 years has been stripped down, raw, and simple.
-Many demos that go on to be hit songs were pitch as demos are done at home on GarageBand.
+Many demos that go on to be hit songs were pitched as demos are done at home on GarageBand.
+And, today it’s easier than ever to put together a killer home studio on an affordable budget.
 The “full band” perfectly played sound actually is boring to some producers and publishers.

 Therefore, this is good news for writers because a demo can be done by a track guy at a much cheaper than a 6-piece band.
 Check out the SongTown course with Daniel Ross if you wanna see a world-class track guy creating a demo from scratch!